 Avira software reports viruses or malware detection.
 In addition, you can set Avira software to detect other extended threat categories.

-- Then go to General → Threat categories.
+- Go to General → Threat categories.

-- Here you can activate or deactivate further unwanted program types.
+- Activate/deactivate further unwanted program types.

 Software that displays advertising pop-ups or software that very often sends user-specific data to third parties without the user's consent and might therefore be unwanted.